 Having strong microphone technique can really help a singer enhance their performance.
 Breath control when holding a note is crucial.

-If you are running low on breath by the end of that all important sustained note, a sudden dip in power is going to be very noticeable to your audience.
+If you are running low on a breath by the end of that all-important sustained note, a sudden dip in power is going to be very noticeable to your audience.

 Try pulling the microphone away from you then bring it back as the note ends, it sounds as if you held it consistently and the audience will be left remembering the power you still had to the very last second – impressive!